UNCLASSIFIED // FOR PUBLIC RELEASEINTELLIGENCE BRIEFING ACTIVESPYWITNESS NEWS

 Iran launched drone and ballistic missile attacks toward the Strait of Hormuz, Kuwait, and Bahrain on 5–6 June 2026, prompting US retaliatory strikes on radar installations at Qeshm Island and Goruk and casting fresh doubt on the viability of the April ceasefire framework.

-HIGH CONFIDENCEGeopolitical Analysis
+HIGH CONFIDENCEGeopolitical Analysis10 JUN 2026

 INTELLIGENCE BRIEF